rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

 Welcome to the second part of making a platformer in rubato.
 In this step, we will be building a simple animated character.

-At this point, you should have a window drawing with a cyan background.
+At this point, you should have a black window with a resolution of 1920 by 1080 pixels.

-First, we need to understand how rubato is structured (we will explain it first, then walk you through it). rubato has 4 levels: Scenes, Groups, Game Objects, and Components.
+First, we need to understand the rubato heirarchy (we'll explain it first, then walk you through it). rubato has 4 levels of structure, in order: Scenes, Groups, Game Objects, and Components.

 :func:`Scenes <rubato.struct.scene.Scene>` hold 2 Groups.
-One for UI and one for all the other Game Objects.
-It also manages a
+One for menu items (the UI) and one for the main Game Objects.
+It also manages a :func:`Camera <rubato.utils.camera.Camera>`.
-:func:`Camera <rubato.utils.camera.Camera>`.
-We use Scenes to separate code.
-For example, you could have each game level on a different scene.
-Then to switch levels, you would switch scenes.
-Every game has a :func:`Scene Manager <rubato.struct.scene_manager.SceneManager>` which helps you switch between scenes easily.
+We use Scenes to separate different sections of a game.
+For example, you could have each game level in a different scene.
+Then to move between levels, you would simply switch scenes, and rubato will automatically change which scene is updated and drawn to the window.
+Every game has a :func:`Scene Manager <rubato.struct.scene_manager.SceneManager>` which helps you switch between scenes easily (which you can access with ``rb.Game.scenes``).

-:func:`Groups <rubato.struct.group.Group>` also hold a collection of Game Objects and other Groups.
-Their main purpose is to separate items further.
-For example, items in 2 different groups won't collide with each other.
-We won't use Groups in this tutorial as we don't need this functionality here.
+:func:`Groups <rubato.struct.group.Group>` are the next layer down.
+They can hold either Game Objects or other Groups.
+Their main purpose is divide different "groups" of items (hence the name!).
+For example, items in 2 different groups won't automatically collide with each other, but items sharing a Group will.
+We won't explicitly use Groups in this tutorial as want everything in our level to interact with one another.

-:func:`Game Objects <rubato.struct.gameobject.game_object.GameObject>` are the main item in a game.
-They hold Components, have a position, and have a z-index.
-By themselves, they have very little functionality.
+:func:`Game Objects <rubato.struct.gameobject.game_object.GameObject>` are the main objects in a game.
+They represent a "thing", such as a player, or an enemy, or a platform.
+Their behavior is almost entirely determined by the Components that are assigned to them.
+Game Objects have a position and a z-index.

-:func:`Components <rubato.struct.component.Component>` are how Game Objects get their functionality.
-Each component adds or changes something about the Game Object.
-For example, an Image component draws an image from your filesystem to the game at the
-Game Object's position.
+:func:`Components <rubato.struct.gameobject.component.Component>` are lightweight "modules" that add to the behavior of a Game Object.
+For example, an Image component draws an image from your filesystem to the game at the Game Object's position.
+A RigidBody component registers the Game Object into the built-in physics engine.
+A Hitbox component gives a Game Object shape.

-Ok now let's see this in action.
+If this explanation was confusing, it'll hopefully make more sense seeing this system in action.
 Let's create a scene and add it to our game right after :code:`rb.init()` but before :code:`rb.begin()`.
+Note that we don't have to worry about adding it to the SceneManager, that all happens automatically when you create a scene.

 .. code-block:: python